Burdette Park: History

 Park attendance declined during World War II.
 Plans began in 1945 to renovate existing facilities and to construct a new dance pavilion, which was finished in 1946.
 While Burdette Park enjoyed several good post-war years, revenues again began to decline in 1948, continuing to do so through 1950.
 The Burdette Park Association required $5,000 from the county to make necessary repairs to the salt pool and the roller-skating rink before the park could open that year; the association notified Vanderburgh County that it would no longer be able to operate Burdette Park after the year ended.

 The county agreed to take over operations, and in March, 1951, the Vanderburgh County Park Board was created.
 The change in management, along with the advent of daylight saving time, was expected to boost revenues for the park.
 In 1954, however, the salt well that fed into Burdette Park's salt pool began to go dry; constant maintenance was required to keep the pool open and operating according to Health Department standards.
 By 1956, plans were being discussed for extending city water service to Burdette Park.

 Park attendance had declined again by 1959 due to worsening conditions at the salt pool.
-The Vanderburgh County Park Board worked in cooperation with the city of Evansville to extend an 11,000 foot waterline to the park, making it possible to move forward on plans to construct a new swimming facility, fresh water facilities, and sewage facilities.
+The Vanderburgh County Park Board worked in cooperation with the city of Evansville to extend an 11000 ft waterline to the park, making it possible to move forward on plans to construct a new swimming facility, fresh water facilities, and sewage facilities.

 A $300,000 bond issue was approved in 1960 to begin construction on an Olympic size swimming facility to replace the salt pool.
 The new pool opened on August 19, 1961, and remains one of the largest swimming facilities in the Midwest.